Common Pleas Court Judges

 - a brief explanation of the rationale behind the offer including an itemization for each component of damages identified by the plaintiff.

-All counsel are ordered to provide the Court with copies of their respective letters four days before the final pretrial.
-Delivery may be made by fax (216-348-4036).
-Copies of these letters are not to be filed with the Clerk, as they are to be use solely to facilitated discussion and resolution of the case.
+All counsel are ordered to provide the Court with copies of their respective letters on the dates as outlined above.
+Delivery may be made by fax at 216-348-4036.
+Copies of these letters are not to be filed with the Clerk, as they are to be used solely to facilitate discussion and resolution of the case.
 The letters are inadmissible at trial.

 - Procedure: The Court expects the attorneys, parties, adjustors, and party representatives to be fully prepared to participate in the final pretrial discussions.
 The Court encourages all parties to fairly assess their positions and explore creative means for resolving the case.